Hearing Disabilities - Fact Sheet

 This device can make voices clearer and easier to understand.
 It can often reduce background noise.
 You can use it with or without hearing aids.
 You listen with an earphone.

 Check what you need in the list below.
-Tell your health plan, doctors, and pharmacy about the assistance you need.
+Tell your health plan, doctors, and pharmacy about the access you need.
 Ask them to keep this information in your record.

 Other needs: